openstack/devstack/doc/source/guides/neutron.rst

         ## Neutron Networking options used to create Neutron Subnets

-        FIXED_RANGE="10.1.1.0/24"
+        FIXED_RANGE="203.0.113.0/24"
         PROVIDER_SUBNET_NAME="provider_net"
         PROVIDER_NETWORK_TYPE="vlan"
         SEGMENTATION_ID=2010

-In this configuration we are defining FIXED_RANGE to be a subnet that exists in the private RFC1918 address space - however in a real setup FIXED_RANGE would be a public IP address range, so that you could access your instances from the public internet.
+In this configuration we are defining FIXED_RANGE to be a publicly routed IPv4 subnet.
+In this specific instance we are using the special TEST-NET-3 subnet defined in `RFC 5737 <http://tools.ietf.org/html/rfc5737>`_, which is used for documentation.
+In your DevStack setup, FIXED_RANGE would be a public IP address range that you or your organization has allocated to you, so that you could access your instances from the public internet.

 The following is a snippet of the DevStack configuration on the compute node.